-Just like the ‘Moon Base Alpha’ series, I’ve been meaning to read these books for a while now.
-Now that I have I’m glad I waited for more books to come out so I could read them in order.
-When I found out that the fourth book ‘Panda-monium’ was coming out April 4, 2017, I decided I should read the first three books so then I can read the fourth one when it come out.
-I know I make a big deal about reading series all at once but that’s just the way I am.
+Like the ‘Moon Base Alpha’ series, I’ve been meaning to read these books for a while.
+Now that I have, I’m glad I waited for more books to come out so I could read them all at once.
+When I found out that the fourth book ‘Panda-monium,’ was coming out on April 4, 2017, I decided I should read the first three books so I’d be ready to read the fourth one when it comes out.
+I know I make a big deal about reading series all at once, but that’s just how I am.

 4th Grade and Up

 Can you call it homicide if the victim is…a hippo?

 Teddy Fitzroy is in over his head.
 Living at FunJungle, America’s newest theme park, was supposed to be nothing but fun.
 But now Henry the Hippo, the park’s mascot, has turned up dead, and Teddy suspects foul play.
 Unfortunately, plenty of people wanted Henry gone – and the list keeps growing.
 As Teddy searches through all the clues and asks too many questions, it becomes clear that he too might end belly up.

 Stuart Gibbs is excellent at capturing your interest in the first chapter, which is not something easily accomplished.
 Like in Space Case, Stuart Gibbs again talks about sewage in the first chapter, specifically hippo sewage.
 It pleased me to find out that hippo poop is just as funny as space poop.
 Look it up online.
 It’s disgusting.

 This book goes into detail about how zoos work or, in this case, how an amusement park/zoo works.
 FunJungle does seem impressive, in theory, but they don’t seem to have much control over what goes on there.
 By that, I don’t mean the animals.
 I mean the tourists.
 The tourists throw trash into the habitats and bang on the glass of the exhibits.
 Humans are more out of control than animals.